 Minerally, delicate and herbaceous

 Reminiscent of French-tommes, Holbrook goats’ cheese takes influence from the continent but is very much rooted in the north of England, having originally been developed out of an aged-Lancashire recipe.

 Matured for a minimum of three months to allow the flavour to develop, every day Martin and Nicola use milk fresh from their goats on their wild Cumbrian land to make this delicate, herbaceous firm goats cheese.

 Made by Nicola Robinson and Martin Gott at Holker Farm, in Cartmel, Cumbria, England.

 More about this

 Martin and Nicola are famed for their sheep’s milk cheeses, particularly St James.
-Setting up originally in 2006, their farm is a small part of southern Lake District on the Holker Estate.
+Setting up originally in 2006, their farm is in a small part of the southern Lake District on the Holker Estate.
 For many years they were confined by the size of their smallholding (just 20 acres – about four fields), coupled with their desire to farm sustainably, with the resources natural to Cumbria,and seasonally, with the sheep out at pasture eating diverse grasses , milked once a day.
 This meant only limited amounts of sheep’s cheeses were made.